Ranked #56 car in the UK · SUV · 11,383 units sold last year

 Forecourt score

-The Land Rover Discovery holds its value well and is dearer to run than most.
-Its MOT-based reliability is average, 60 out of 100, ahead of 11% of the cars we track.
-On three-year value retention it ranks better than 70% of models.
+The Land Rover Discovery holds its value well.
+Its MOT-based reliability is good — an MOT score of 71/100, ahead of 23% of the cars we track.
+On three-year value retention it ranks better than 94% of models.

 Pick your version